Debasis56/VocalForLocalAndroidApp/README.md

 ## Project title - Vocal For Local
 A complete e-commerce platform built for helping the people from rural areas and outskirts of city to send their local goods and promote them.
-Admins can login and register their goods and put all the relevant details about their product whereas users can log into the marketplace and buy their goods with a hassle-free experience.
-This project is currently in working phase and have not been completed......New features will be updated soon....
+This app is basically an e-commerce marketplace made for 3 types of users:
+* Buyers -  to view the products, add to cart and Order them seamlessly.
+* Admin - to approve each product posted by seller and to update the status of Buyers' orders
+* Seller - Each seller can register and open their store online where they can list their products for the Buyers.
 <br/>